yikeliu-echo/yikeliu-echo.github.io/index.md

 wordcloud.to_file('test.png')
 ```

-## 3.2 Data Splliting - Training and Test
+## 3.2 Data Splitting - Training and Test
 The original data is randomly divided into 100 groups.
 The first 80 groups are used as training data while left 20 groups are used as test data.
 ```python
 dta['ML_group']   = np.random.randint(100,size = dta.shape[0])